onap/archive-dmaap-dbcapi/docs/api.rst

 .. raw:: html

     replace the topic list for a specific Bridge.
-Use JSON Body for value to replace whitelist, but if refreshFlag param is true, simply refresh using existing whitelist
+Use JSON Body for value to replace whitelist, but if refreshFlag param is true, simply refresh using existing whitelist.If split param is true, spread whitelist over smaller mmagents.

 Parameters
 ++++++++++